 - Management of local infrastructure including network infrastructure (eg roading, water supply, waste disposal, libraries, parks and recreational facilities)

 - Environmental management planning for the current and future needs of the local district.

-Horowhenua District Council adopted its revised Local Governance Statement for 2014 – 2017 at the April 2014 Council meeting.
-The Local Governance Statement is a collection of information about the processes through which Council engages with residents of the Horowhenua District, as well as how Council makes decisions and how citizens can influence these processes.
-The Statement also helps to support the purpose of local government by promoting local democracy.
-It does this by providing the public with information on the ways to influence local democratic processes.
+The Council Handbook is a collection of information about the processes through which Council engages with residents of Horowhenua, as well as how Council makes decisions and how residents and ratepayers can influence these processes.
+It also helps to support the purpose of local government by promoting local democracy by providing information on ways to influence local democratic processes.

 - electoral arrangements

 - how elected members make decisions